WZhaoKe/aegpwb/doc/ToolboxUserManual.md

 `ACS`           | real vector       | m^2  | absorption cross-section
 `AE`            | real vector       | -    | absorbers efficiency

 [1] The material arrays must have `numLayer` columns and either one row for frequency independent parameters or the same number of rows as the length of `f` for frequency dependent parameters.

 ### `pwbLaminatedSphere_SPlaC`

 This version of the function uses the SERS and Plasmonics Codes (SPlaC) package ([SPlaC][],[LeRu2009][]).
 If appears to give the large dynamic range with respect to the loss and electrical size of the sphere.

 ### `pwbLaminatedSphere_PenaPal`

-This version of the function uses the C program from Pena and Pal's more recent scattnlay package ([scattnlay_v2][],[Pena2009][]).
+This version of the function uses the C program from Pena and Pal's more recent `scattnlay` package ([scattnlay_v2][],[Pena2009][]).
 It appears to provide a moderate dynamic range with respect to the loss and electrical size of the sphere.

 ### `pwbLaminatedSphere_PenaPalM`

-This version of the function uses the MATLAB program from Pena and Pal's original scattnlay package ([scattnlay_v1][],[Pena2009][]).
+This version of the function uses the MATLAB program from Pena and Pal's original `scattnlay` package ([scattnlay_v1][],[Pena2009][]).
 It appears to provide a moderate dynamic range with respect to the loss and electrical size of the sphere.

 # Apertures

-Note: TCSs and TEs used in the toolbbox follow the convention of including the factor of half from the half-space illumination in the cross-section itself.
+Note: TCSs and TEs used in the toolbox follow the convention of including the factor of half from the half-space illumination in the cross-section itself.
 Taking the product of the power density in the cavity with such a TCS therefore directly yields the power coupled through the aperture without needing a factor of a half to be included.

 ## Aperture polarisabilities